- If you're getting the aoddriver2.sys error message, your AMD OverDrive software is malfunctioning.

 Now, this is the last thing anyone wants to do.
 Performing a clean install of Windows OS is a time-consuming process, and you would also need to install all the programs right from scratch all again.

 To perform a clean install of Windows OS, you need an installation drive or disk.
 You can easily create a bootable USB flash drive / Disk using the ISO.
-We have already covered the topic in great details.

 While AMD OverDrive is a handy little utility that allows you to overclock your CPU and also monitor the temperature and speed, it is recommended to stop the use if it causes AODDriver2.SYS BSOD error.